CodeMelted/codemelted_developer/codemelted_js/README.md

 </center>
 <h1><img style="height: 35px;" src="https://codemelted.com/assets/images/icons/deno-js.png" /> CodeMelted - JS Module</h1>

-<center>UNDER DEVELOPMENT - ONLY ALPHA MODULE AT THIS TIME AS DESIGN IS FLESHED OUT.</center>

 Welcome to the **CodeMelted - JS Module** project.
 This project aims to give a common fullstack solution for Progressive Web Applications (PWA) utilizing the **CodeMelted - Developer** use cases.
 It utilizes the **Deno Runtime** to run as your backend service.
 This was chosen as it has a full range of services for your backend if you choose to utilize it.
 You can also take your backend and host it on a different platform.
 This allows you to not be locked into a vendor for your backend.
 It was also chosen because it implements the **Browser Web APIs**.
 This allows the module to implement backend and web frontend common code developing a more complete solution.
 Lastly, Deno provides the use of TypeScript natively out of the box.
 So you are able to utilize both JavaScript / TypeScript for your solution and roll with any build system.

 ## GETTING STARTED

-The `codemelted.js` file is a module that implements a series of global namespaces in accordance with the **CodeMelted - Developer** identified use cases.
-Once imported, these namespace are available in your target runtime (Deno, Web Browser).
-In addition to the global namespaces are data / utility classes that may be the return result of a namespace function call.
+The `codemelted.js` file implements the `codemelted` global namespaces.
+This namespace accesses features as attached namespaces in accordance with the **CodeMelted - Developer** identified use cases.
+Once this file is imported, the `codemelted` global namespace is available in your target runtime (Deno, Web Browser).

 ### From GitHub Repo